xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 messages, it was mostly geared for the China or Chinese markets.

-I was also expecting a more hardware focused event, based on feedback I have received from people who have been to MWC Shanghai before, and knowing that China is a manufacturing powerhouse, but there was also a decent amount of software solutions vendors too.
+I was also expecting a more hardware focused event, based on feedback I have received from people who have been to MWC Shanghai before and knowing that China is a manufacturing powerhouse, but there was also a decent amount of software solutions vendors too.